 Moncktown is one of the many new names that came to England following the Norman Conquest of 1066.
 The Moncktown family lived in Yorkshire at Monckton, from whence their name derives.

 Early Origins of the Moncktown family

 Important Dates for the Moncktown family

 This web page shows only a small excerpt of our Moncktown research.
 Another 51 words (4 lines of text) covering the years 1665, 1659, 1722, 1695, 1751 and 1675 are included under the topic Early Moncktown History in all our PDF Extended History products and printed products wherever possible.

 Moncktown Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Monkton, Monckton, Moncktone, Monktone, Mongton, Mongdene and many more.

 Early Notables of the Moncktown family (pre 1700)

 Outstanding amongst the family at this time was Sir Philip Monckton, Lord of the manors of Cavil, near Howden, and Hodroyd, near Barnsley, Yorkshire; and his son, Robert Monckton (c.1659-1722), an...
-Another 31 words (2 lines of text) are included under the topic Early Moncktown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Moncktown family to Ireland

 Some of the Moncktown family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Moncktown family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Moncktown or a variant listed above were: William Monkton who landed in North America in 1750.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.